mierenhoop/xmpp/README.md

  `/c25519.c` and `/c25519.h`.

- In both cases, you must link against libmbedcrypto (and/or configure your mbedtls build to only include the needed functions TODO: specify which).
+ In both cases, you must link against libmbedcrypto (and/or configure your mbedtls build to only include the needed functions.

 ### Example

  The [`im.c`](./examples/im.c) example shows how additional functionality can be used in combination with the library.
-The example is not a feature complete instant messenger.
+The example is not a feature complete instant messenger and for simplicity's sake the code is full of hardcoded and spec deviating behaviour that should not represent a serious XMPP client.

 Run the im (instant messenger) example: